How Does Your Air Conditioning Unit Work?

-How Does Your air Conditioning Unit Work?
-Air conditioning works by circulating cooled or heated air in your home.
+Air conditioning is the process of circulating cooled or heated air in your home by removing heat and moisture from the interior of an occupied space, to improve the comfort of occupants.
 To achieve this, air is drawn through two coils, one inside your home (the evaporator fan-coil unit) and one outside (condensing unit).

 These two units are connected by refrigerant pipes.
 The refrigerant is pumped in a loop between these two units.
-In cooling mode the compressor, located in the outdoor unit, compresses the low pressure refrigerant gas making it heat up.
-This high pressure hot gas is then circulated through the outdoor condensing coils where a fan dissipates the heat in heated coils, to cool down the refrigerant changing it from gas to a liquid under high pressure.
+In cooling mode, the compressor, located in the outdoor unit, compresses the low pressure refrigerant gas making it heat up.
+This high-pressure hot gas is then circulated through the outdoor condensing coils where a fan dissipates the heat in heated coils, to cool down the refrigerant changing it from gas to a liquid under high pressure.

 Finally, the low pressure refrigerant gas travels back to the outdoor unit to repeat the process.
 In heating mode, the air conditioner operates in heat pump mode where the indoor coil becomes hot, and the outdoor coils become cold.
 On very cold nights in winter, ice often builds up on the outdoor unit coils.
 When this occurs, the unit will automatically put itself into a defrost cycle, producing cool air from the vents for a few minutes.
 You will also notice a puddle of water around the outdoor unit following defrosting.